ourresearch/openalex-docs/the-data/works/README.md

 ### `oa_status`

-_String:_ The Open Access (OA) status of this work.
-Possible values are:
+The Open Access (OA) status of this work, such as "gold," "green," "hybrid," "bronze," or "closed".

+The possible values:

 * **`gold`**: Published in an OA journal that is indexed by the [DOAJ](https://doaj.org/).
 * **`green`**: Toll-access on the publisher landing page, but there is a free copy in an [OA repository](https://en.wikipedia.org/wiki/Open-access\_repository).